stagedml/stagedml/README.md

 ### Install: User track

-'User' docker container offers latest StagedML and it's dependencies, all installed system-wide.  we do recomend to use our [rundocker.sh](./rundocker.sh) script Instead of calling `docker pull` directly.
+'User' docker container offers latest StagedML and it's dependencies, all installed system-wide.
+We do recomend to use our [rundocker.sh](./rundocker.sh) script instead of calling `docker pull` directly.
 The script constructs docker command line and enables the following important functionality:

 - Bind-mounting Hosts's current folder as container's HOME folder